-Pandora Sykes, the great stylist and writer, claims that “great seductions have never taken place while wearing a pair of Air Max.”
+Pandora Sykes, stylist and writer, recently claimed that “great seductions have never taken place while wearing a pair of Air Max.”
 I beg to differ.
 I conquered my first boyfriend in a pair of black Air Max 90s.

 Many allowed the trainer back into their lives for a fleeting moment, following the re-launch of the Adidas Stan Smith in 2014 and then the Gazelle.
 But now they’ve become overdone, the coolness of them has arguably gone: the style has disappeared from the feet of older generations bar the yummy mummies.
 The meeting of high and low fashion allowed for the widespread return of the trainer, although not always in a good way ( eg. the torturous effort by Chanel in 2014.)

 The appeal of street wear, of which the trainer is symbolic, is it’s accessible price range and relaxed ethos.
 It’s about a rejection of outdated dress codes and it can be sexy, when done in the right way.
 The trainer as we see it today isn’t meant to be worn getting sweaty in the gym.
 Instead think Lily Allen in a fuscia ballgown frock with Air Jordans at Glastonbury, or recently stylist Kate Foley infamously swapped her uniform of heels for a crisp pair of Vans with an array of Rejina Pyo dresses at fashion week.